dreamcatchme/documentation-markdown/introduction-to-iota/introduction/what-is-iota.md

 ## What is the IOTA token and why is it valuable?

-The IOTA token is a scarce digital good that's built into all IRI nodes in an IOTA network.
+The IOTA token is a scarce digital good that's built into the [IOTA MainNet network](/introduction-to-iota/references/iota-networks.md).

-The token is scarce because all IRI nodes agree that a mamimum of 2,779,530,283 277,761 tokens exist in the network.
-This maximum number can't ever be changed because it's built into the IOTA protocol in every IRI node.
+All IRI nodes agree that a mamimum of 2,779,530,283 277,761 tokens exist in the network.
+This maximum number is built into the network and can't ever be changed.

+You own IOTA tokens only when the IRI nodes in a network reach a consensus on the balance of your address.

-Before a transaction can be confirmed by an IOTA network, IRI nodes must [validate the transaction](/iri/concepts/transaction-validation.md) by doing a number of checks, which include checking that the sender owns the tokens.
+To reach consensus, all IRI nodes must [validate transactions](/iri/concepts/transaction-validation.md) that transfer IOTA tokens by doing a number of checks, which include checking that the sender owns the tokens.

 ## What are the benefits of IOTA?